csu-feizao/eslint-plugin-css-modules-es/README.md

 # eslint-plugin-css-modules-es

-Check no default import and camelCaseOnly use of css modules
+Check no default import and camelCaseOnly use of css modules, visit this [blog](https://github.com/csu-feizao/blog/issues/1) for more details.

 ## Installation